James Haskell: Personal life

 Haskell was married to television presenter Chloe Madeley; the couple started dating in 2014.
 Haskell announced on Good Morning Britain in February 2022 that he and his wife Chloe were expecting a baby girl.
 Their daughter was born in August 2022.
-In October 2023 they announced they were separating.
+In October 2023, they announced they were separating.

 Haskell was suspended from Wellington College for producing a non-consensual film showing his friend Paul Doran-Jones having sex with his then girlfriend in school accommodation using a hidden camera.
-They then showed classmates the film.
+The tape was stolen by the girl in the video.
 Doran-Jones was expelled and Haskell suspended for the incident.
 Haskell later made light of the incident in a YouTube podcast in 2019 joking, "All I am going to say is this.
 My idea, Paul was execution" and "I was nothing to do with it apart from, obviously, it was my idea".

 In 2011, Haskell was accused of sexually harassing a hotel worker alongside fellow England players Dylan Hartley and Chris Ashton.

 James is also a DJ playing house music and producing his own music.
 He has built up a reputation having played around the world in places such as London, Dubai, Ibiza and Loughborough.
 He has a series for the renowned house label Defected Records called Backrow Beats.

 In November 2019, it was announced that Haskell would be participating in the nineteenth series of I'm a Celebrity...Get Me Out of Here!.
 He ultimately became the fourth person to be voted off.